 - Shower Facilities

 - Business equipment like fax machines, photocopiers and network printers

 Most of the equipment found in business centres is of better quality than what most small business would normally be able to afford.
 Frequent upgrades and updates mean that tenants have access to the latest state-of-the-art technologies.
 In most cases, utilities such as electricity, water and heat are included in the rent.
 Most also have a kitchen area for office tenants and their staff to grab a beverage (often complimentary coffee and tea) and a microwave oven to heat up their snack or lunch.
 This type of ready-to-go office means you can move in and get to work within hours, instead of weeks.

 Simple user-friendly office rental agreements

-Leasing traditional or conventional office space often involves getting legal assistance to read and understand all the terms of the agreement.
-Typically, the rental agreements for serviced office space are written plain English because they do not need to be complicated with ‘legalese’ that the average business owner does not understand.
-Most business centre owners have designed leases to be ‘user friendly’ and avoid unnecessary terms and clauses typically found in commercial office leases.
+Leasing a traditional office space often involves getting legal assistance to read and understand all the terms and conditions.
+Typically, the rental agreements for serviced office spaces are written in plain English because they do not need to be complicated with ‘legalese’ that the average business owner does not understand.
+Most business centre owners have designed leases to be user friendly and avoid unnecessary terms and clauses typically found in commercial office leases.
 They understand the needs of small businesses to have simple agreements that do not require legal advice and can be signed in a short period of time, allowing for fast move-in.